About Directory Opus

 This website is not so much intended to convince you of the benefits of Directory Opus (though if you've never tried it, I hope it will do that).
 What these pages aim to do is to help you get the most out of this marvelous app and to turn you into the Superman (or Superwoman) of file management.

-By the way, if you don't yet own Opus, you can try the full version for sixty days: just click the link on the right, then switch from the "Buy" page to the "Download" page.
-And if you are ready to buy it, the coupon in the right-hand column will save you ten percent.
+By the way, if you don't yet own Opus, you can try the full version for thirty days: just click the link on the right, then switch from the "Buy" page to the "Download" page.
+And if you are ready to buy it, the coupon in the right-hand column will save you eleven percent.

 I read the 714-page Manual!For my first four years on Opus, I used it as a dual-pane file manager.
 I also often took advantage of the "flat view", which lets you pierce through folders with x-ray vision and see all the files in a folder's subfolders.
 Apart from that, I missed out on lots of great features: I just didn't have the courage to dive into the documentation and the settings menu.